 Initiation

-Clearance should begin as soon as the resignation or termination is legally confirmed.
+The organization should begin the clearance process as soon as it legally confirms the resignation or termination.
 The HR must notify all departments involved and work on a checklist specifically set for the position of the employee.
-This way, everything will already be done when the last working day of the employee comes, so there will be no delays.
+This approach ensures the team completes everything before the employee’s last working day, preventing unnecessary delays.

 Key Tip: Use an automated system to trigger notifications and generate customised checklists for different roles.